stsch9/py-cpace/README.md

 **WARNING:** This is just a PoC.
 Use at your own risk. <br />
 This is a simple python implementation of CPace defined in [draft-irtf-cfrg-cpace-13](https://www.ietf.org/archive/id/draft-irtf-cfrg-cpace-13.html).

 It uses [pysodium](https://github.com/stef/pysodium) for all Ristretto255 functions.
-Therefore libsodium must be pre-installed [libsodium](https://doc.libsodium.org/).
+Therefore [libsodium](https://doc.libsodium.org/) must be pre-installed.

 ## Usage:
 ### symmetric setting